nuremics/nuremics-docs/docs/handbook/practice.md

 Even though **Procs** are not intended to be executed independently by end-users, they are still designed with the possibility to run _out of the box_.
 This allows developers to easily execute them during the development phase or when implementing dedicated unit tests for a specific **Proc**.

-In such cases, it is important to set `set_inputs=True` when instantiating the **Proc**, to explicitly inform the **NUREMICS** framework that the input data are being provided manually, outside of any workflow context.
+In such cases, it is important to set `set_inputs=True` when instantiating the **Proc**, to explicitly inform the **nuRemics** framework that the input data are being provided manually, outside of any workflow context.

 ```python
 import attrs